Last update April 24, 2022

 Long-acting benzodiazepine with anticonvulsant, sedative, muscle relaxant and anxiolytic actions.
 It is metabolized to desmethyldiazepam (nordazepam), temazepam, and oxazepam.
 Oral, rectal, vaginal and parenteral administration 2 to 4 times a day.

 It is excreted in milk in an amount that may be clinically significant.
 (Borgatta 1997, Dusci 1990, Wesson 1985, Brandt 1976, Cole 1975, Erkkola 1972, Patrick 1972)

-Plasma levels of infants have been measured (Erkkola 1972), more than 5 times lower than the corresponding maternal ones (Wesson 1985).
+Levels in infant plasma have been measured (Erkkola 1972), and found to be more than 5 times lower than the corresponding maternal levels.
+(Wesson 1985)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.